SinisterRectus/Discordia/docs/client.md

 ## Client
 Extends Luvit's built-in **Emitter** object.
-This is the main class used for interacting with Discord.
+This is the initial object used to interact with Discord.

-*Note:* Asynchronous operations (HTTP requests, WebSocket read/writes) must be called from inside of a coroutine, or from a function called from inside of a coroutine, recursively.
-If you start your client with the `run` method, then you do not have to worry about this.
+*Note:* Asynchronous operations (HTTP requests, WebSocket read/writes) must be called from within a coroutine.
+If you start your client with the `run` method, then you generally do not have to worry about this.

 ---